 WVU Speech and Hearing Clinic

 The West Virginia University Speech and Hearing Clinic is located in Allen Hall on the Evansdale Campus.
 Speech-language therapy is conducted each day, Monday through Thursday, from 9 a.m. to 5 p.m. with the services of a fully certified supervisory staff.
-During a typical semester, the caseload includes the following disorders: articulation, adult and child language, fluency, and voice.
+During a typical semester, the caseload for speech-language pathology students includes the following disorders: articulation, adult and child language, fluency, and voice.

 Individual as well as group therapy is offered each semester to meet the needs of the clients.
 Therapy sessions are conducted in nine treatment rooms, each of which is equipped with a two-way mirror and monitoring system.
 The clinic also conducts augmentative communication evaluations as part of its services.
 There is a video monitoring system and fully equipped laboratory for acoustic and physiologic study of speech disorders.